 - When we sin by misusing our sexuality, we can receive abundant forgiveness and grace through our Savior Jesus Christ.

 Through staff training, peer education, and example we seek to educate students about the harm caused by disrespectful or flippant speech around this topic (for example, by the use of the word ‘gay’ as a put-down and by perpetuating stereotypes about how LGBT+ persons dress or act).
 Insults, slurs, and other forms of derogatory speech have no place in a Christian community.
 If students experience or observe any mistreatment based on sexual orientation or gender identity, they are expected to report it.
 A report can be made online, to any member of staff, or (for confidential reporting) to a counselor in the Center for Counseling and Wellness.
-In response to any reported misconduct, the college will take appropriate steps to eliminate the misconduct, prevent its recurrence, and remedy its effects.
-The college will review and investigate all reports, and provide for fair and impartial evaluation and resolution.
+In response to any reported misconduct, the university will take appropriate steps to eliminate the misconduct, prevent its recurrence, and remedy its effects.
+The university will review and investigate all reports, and provide for fair and impartial evaluation and resolution.

 As God’s people we all need to be active participants in an authentic community of faith.
 Therefore, Calvin encourages students who are gay, lesbian, bisexual, or transgender to tell trusted friends and mentors about their sexual orientation and gender identity, as they feel comfortable doing so.
 We recognize that students are best supported if they are able to share their questions, struggles, and self-understanding with trusted others.
 Wrestling with such difficult matters in isolation and hiding an important dimension of one’s identity from close friends and advisors may intensify stress and exacerbate anxiety.
 Yet we also honor and respect students’ requests not to share their orientation or identity more widely than they wish to.